pvcordeiro/my-finance-tracker/README.md

 ### Multi-Device

-- Access from any browser/device on your network or the internet(if exposed)
+- Access from any browser/device on your network or the internet (if exposed)
-- All preferences and settings sync automatically
+- Theme, accent color, and privacy mode sync automatically across devices
+- Language and currency are stored per-device in browser localStorage
 - Real-time updates when data changes

 ## Admin Panel